4 reasons to apply to the 2021 World Changing Ideas Awards

 Bonus!

-You’ll receive a one year subscription to Fast Company included with your entry.
+You’ll receive a one-year subscription to Fast Company included with your entry.

 It’s been a hard year, but our hope is that the awards can offer some hope by showing the range of positive social innovations happening around the world—from small nonprofit organizations to Fortune 500 companies—and that our finalists receive recognition for their ideas and a chance to build on them more.
 We’ll be accepting entries until December 18, 2020, at 11:59 p.m.
 PT.
 Enter today.